asaikali/sample-api-accelerator/README.md

 ## Provision RDS Postgres

-The app requires a GCP Postgres Cloud SQL so we need a way create a Postgres Cloud SQL instance.
-The cloud sql instance will be created using cross plane.
-Once the database is ready we will configure a TAP resource claim against the cloud sql instance so that Kubernetes Service Binding is generated that allows spring boot to automatically connect to the application.
+The app requires an AWS Postgres so we need a way create the  RDS instance.
+The postgres instance will be created using cross plane.
+Once the database is ready we will configure a TAP resource claim against the postgres instance so that Kubernetes Service Binding is generated that allows spring boot to automatically connect to the application.
 You can read about the service binding spec at [https://servicebinding.io/](https://servicebinding.io/)

-1. Review the cross plane `PostgreSQLInstance` config located in `db/gcp/cloudsql-postgres.yaml`
+1. Review the cross plane `PostgreSQLInstance` config located in `db/aws/rds-postgres.yaml`
-2. Apply cross plane config`kubectl apply -f db/gcp/cloudsql-postgres.yaml --namespace TARGET-NS`
+2. Apply cross plane config`kubectl apply -f db/aws/rds-postgres.yaml --namespace TARGET-NS`
-3. Go to the GCP console and watch the DB being created
+3. Go to the AWS console and watch the DB being created
 4. monitor the creation of the postgres `kubectl get postgresqlinstance sample-api-db -n TARGET-NS` after a few minutes you will see output indicating that the db is ready as shown below.
-It can take several minutes for GCP to spin up the database so you will need to wait a few minutes.
+It can take several minutes for AWS to spin up the database so you will need to wait a few minutes.
 ```text
 NAME            READY   CONNECTION-SECRET    AGE
 sample-api-db   True    sample-api-db-conn   3m55s